jo1jun/Human-Action-Recog-VIBE/README.md

 ## Dataset

 some dataset have GT bboxes, the others have no GT boxes.
-If GT bboxes exists, Use it.
+If GT bboxes exists, I used it.
-Otherwise, Use estimated bbox by yolo-v3
+Otherwise, I used estimated bbox by yolo-v3

 UCF11, UCF Sports Action
 https://www.crcv.ucf.edu/data/UCF101.php